Common Application: Apply for 2019-20 Academic Year

 - IELTS: 6.5 out of 9 overall band score

 - SAT: 580 on Evidence-Based Reading and Writing

 - ACT: 24 out of 36 on English/Writing

 Available via your online portal, all applicants must complete the Lawrence Certification of Finance form no later than five days after your application deadline.
 No other forms (i.e. CSS Profile, etc) will be accepted in it's place.

-Supporting financial documentation is required as part of the Lawrence Certification of Finance form.
-Please see the Scholarships & Financial Aid section below for more details.
+Supporting financial documentation is required as part of the Lawrence Certification of Finance form which may include any combination of the following:

 Roughly 25% of our student body major in music.
 Having a world-class conservatory as part of a small, liberal arts campus is unique, and it greatly contributes to our culture here; in fact, we average 3 musical performances per night during the school year.
 Our facilities include instrument storage, classrooms, rehearsal spaces, jazz and percussion studios, faculty studios, practice rooms, a lecture hall, a black-box theatre, a full proscenium arch theater and 1250-seat auditorium.
 Our music library holds 31,000+ recordings, scores and reference works, and a state of the art recording studio where our specialized sound engineers can record rehearsals, concerts, and recitals and students may enlist their help in making audition tapes, competition recordings, etc. From Orchestra, Band, Choir and Jazz to Chamber Ensembles, Improvisation Group, Gamelan and Opera, there is a Lawrence ensemble that will provide a high quality life-changing musical experience.

 To begin, there are four primary paths students interested in music can take.
 Click around to learn about each degree option.